nephio-project/docs/content/en/docs/porch/using-porch/usage-porch-kpt-cli.md

 {{% /alert %}}

-Simple filtering of package revisions by name (substring) and revision (exact match) is supported by the CLI using `--name` and `--revision` flags:
+Filtering of package revisions by name (substring) and revision (exact match) is supported by the CLI using `--name` and `--revision` flags:

 ```bash